MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender/m365d-enable.md

 *Microsoft 365 Defender portal with incidents management and other capabilities*

 ### Getting Microsoft Defender for Identity data
-To enable the integration with Microsoft Cloud App Security, you'll need to login to the Microsoft Cloud App Security at least once.
+To enable the integration with Microsoft Defender for Cloud Apps, you'll need to login to the Microsoft Defender for Cloud Apps at least once.

 ## Get assistance